GoldenDog190/reading-notes-201/class-01.md

 - Tags: contain a left-angle bracket, a character in the middle, and a right-angle bracket on the end.
 - Attributes: provide additional information about the contents of the element, and appear in the opening tag of the element.
 Made up of 2 parts: a name and a value, seperated by an equals sign.
 - HTML Structure: contains at the very least the body, head, and title.
-  * Body Element (<body>): everything between this element is shown inside the main browser window.
+  * Body Element: everything between this element is shown inside the main browser window.
   * Head Element: it is placed before the body element, contains the information about the page, and cannot be see by the viewer of the site.
   * Title Element: this element is placed between the opening and closing head tags, and anything written between the <title> tags will appear in the title or tab bar at the top of the broswer window.